Galileo-dev/land-rs/docs/chapters/implementation/algorithm.typ

 == Results

+The @sc algorithm was run using a bespoke Rust implementation with a modified modelling library to define constraints and variables.
+The Following figures show the optimisation process results, which gave us a feasible trajectory.

 #figure(
   image("../../assets/trajectory_chart.png", width: 80%),
   caption: [*Three-dimensional trajectory produced by the last successive convexification iteration.* The dots along the